sigmf/SigMF/README.md

 ## Using SigMF

-There are currently four ways that you can use SigMF:
+There are four community-supported projects for using SigMF:

 1. Within **Python**, using the Python package included in this repo and discussed below
 2. Within **C++** using the [header-only C++ library **libsigmf**](https://github.com/deepsig/libsigmf) maintained by DeepSig